 - a short video archival of your activities (rehearsal video, choreography)

 Nobody wants to sort through hundreds of emails or a dusty box of reciepts 6 months after the project ends - save yourself that trouble and keep your cash flow, budget, and bookkeeping up to date as you work on your project.
-Be mindful that funders typically have a specific format or form they want the budget reported in.
-It may groupt the expenses and revenues differently, so look at how they want the info reported before you begin your report.
+Be mindful that funders typically have a specific format or form they want the budget reported in (probably the same as the original application).
+It may group the expenses and revenues differently, so look at how they want the info reported before you begin your report.

 Keep a copy of your final report as a part of your financial archives.